xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

 brackets should match one of the map[] statements in the type (if there is no matching map entry, one mapping to Level1 is implicitly added).
-The right hand side should consists of modifiers from the type's modifiers; these modifiers are then "preserved" and not reported as consumed.
+The right hand side should consists of modifiers from the type’s modifiers; these modifiers are then “preserved” and not reported as consumed.